Skills for Students

 Greater self-awareness gives an understanding of the impact that they have on others, together with the development of empathy and the ability to understand another person's perspective, which can all assist in helping to resolve conflicts and build more positive relationships.

-This engaging workshop helps students to become more self-aware and understand their preferred behaviours.
-We introduce students to the key human behaviour types, help them to explore their own preferences using the PRISM tool and learn how to read others and communicate in a more flexible way.
+This engaging workshop helps students to become more self-aware and understand their preferred behaviours and key strengths.
+We introduce students to the human behaviour types, help them to explore their own preferences using the PRISM tool and learn how to read others and communicate in a more flexible way.

-It's a great way to develop understanding, build confidence and prepare students for their future steps.
+The workshop is a great way to develop understanding, build confidence and prepare students for their future steps.
 We include a wide range of learning activities and group discussions to bring the workshop to life!

 This workshop will help your students to answer questions such as: